 Traditional Knowledge of the Ecology of Belugas in Cook Inlet, Alaska

-This study systematically documents the knowledge of hunters of Cook Inlet belugas and adds to the information available on the population.
-Most of the information is centered on the region from Kenai River across the inlet to Trading Bay and north to Knik Arm and Chickaloon Bay.
+This study systematically documents the knowledge of hunters of Cook Inlet belugas, adding to the information available on the population.

 The population of beluga whales (Delphinapterus leucas) in Cook Inlet, Alaska is geographically isolated and appears to be declining.
 Conservation efforts require appropriate information about population levels and trends, feeding and behavior, reproduction, and natural and anthropogenic impacts.
-This study documents traditional ecological knowledge of the Alaska Native hunters of belugas in Cook Inlet to add information from this critical source.
+This study documents traditional ecological knowledge of the Alaska Native hunters of belugas in Cook Inlet.

 Henry P. Huntington.
 Published in Marine Fisheries Review 62(3), 2000.